 Craters are named after famous musicians, artists and writers like Beethoven, Shakespeare and van Gogh.

 Actually, Mercury resembles the moon because of all the space rocks that have crashed into it.

 4 It’s the smallest planet in our solar system

 Because it’s so small, it also has a weak gravity.
-This means that it almost had no atmosphere at all.
+This means that it barely can hold onto an atmosphere at all.